mgbarsky/cs445-rec1-starter/README.md

-# cs445-rec1-starter
+# Recitation 1.
+Using Eclispe
-Starter code for Recitation 1
+Starter code